Joseph Crawford

 Kids Love It

 This is the biggest win.
 Our kids have used it for hours daily since the replacement unit arrived.
-The game modes are engaging, the daily prize competitions add a competitive element, and the ability to track shots and progress keeps them coming back.
+The game modes are engaging, and the ability to track shots and progress keeps them coming back.

 If your goal is to get kids moving and engaged in physical activity through gaming, the Huupe Mini delivers on that front.

 The backboard uses sensor technology—no cameras—to track shots with claimed 99%+ accuracy.
-In our experience, when the unit is functioning properly, the tracking is indeed reliable.
+In our experience, the tracking is reliable.
 It knows where you shot from, logs makes and misses, and updates leaderboards in real time.

 The Not-So-Good